xxcisxxc/lqxx4156/README.md

 }
 ```

-POST /v1/task_lists/{task_list_name}/tasks/{task_name}?user=xxx@gmail.com
+POST /v1/task_lists/{task_list_name}/tasks/{task_name}?other=xxx@gmail.com

 Update one task.
-If a user is provided, try to update the task for the specified tasklist of the provided user.
+If `other` is provided, try to update the task for the specified tasklist of the provided user.
 The name of the task can not be modified.
 Token should be included in the request.

 - basic auth: